aaxis-nram/data-cleanser-llm-node/README.md

 10. Communication and Media Studies: Covers majors such as journalism, mass communication, media production, advertising, and public relations.
 11. All Other Programs: Anything that doesn't fit in the programs above.

 The above information pertains to categories of undergraduate programs.
-Categorize the below survey responses into one of the program categories above.
+Categorize the below data into one of the program categories above.

-Desired Format: CSV of response number, program number Survey Responses:
+Desired Format: CSV of response number, program number

+Data:
 ###
 1. Chem E
 2. Literature